zheng-liang/Learning-R/Portfolio Optimization Projects/README.md

 ### 4 Returns and Risks: The Mean and The Median

 The purpose of this project is to find out if using median returns in portfolio optimization could lead to better portfolio performance compared to mean returns.
 Due to the non-normal distribution of returns, the median may be a better optimization objective of expected returns.

 The results of this project found that using the median return to find the optimal portfolio did not lead to significant improvement in portfolio performance than using the mean return.
 However, this should not be taken as evidence against the median return as the project was flawed in its own ways, which I described in the project.
 Improvements need to be made to the optimization methodology and constraint selection for finding the optimal portfolios.

 Click the link to access the rendered HTML file: https://tinyurl.com/mrx8vzzx

+### 4 Testing the Feasibility of a Rolling Window CAPM Strategy

+This project aims to test if the Capital Asset Pricing Model (CAPM) estimated using a rolling window could allow an investor or trader to take advantage of inefficiencies in market pricing.
+I used a short-term modeling strategy with 5 trading days of historical data per estimation to capture the short-term pricing inefficiencies.
+It does not conclude if the strategy is effective for all stocks, but applying the CAPM trading strategy on Apple Inc. was able to yield short-term outperformance.
+Furthermore, the stock had outperformed the S&P 500 ETF over the years but it could be attributed to having chosen a stock that had outperformed the market consistently.

+Click the link to access the rendered HTML file: https://tinyurl.com/587jpk2y